PeriscopeData/analytics-toolbox/SQL/README.md

-# SQL Files
+# SQL Files Here

+1. ## Generate Series of Timestamps (1 second intervals)
+    This example is taken from Periscope's blog with a specfication on seconds.
+See the README.md for additional details!

+2. ## Hyperlink to Email Gmail
+Updated the SQL ReadME

+3. ## Rolling Averages using Window Functions
+	How to do rollling averages with SQL using window functions

-1. ## Fixing DISTINCT ON not supported
+4. ## Fixing DISTINCT ON not supported
 	This example uses window functions in Redshift and Snowflake to create the equivalent of the DISTINCT ON Postgres function.